Seattle Train Accident Attorneys

 - The injury resulted from the negligence of the company.

-To receive a comprehensive explanation of the complex laws that apply to railroad accidents, speak with an attorney who is familiar with such cases.
+For a comprehensive explanation of the complex laws that apply to railroad accidents, speak with an attorney who is familiar with such cases.
+Contact Hardwick & Pendergast, P.S., as soon as possible to receive the aggressive representation you need when going up against a federal railroad company.

-According to the Federal Railroad Administration, there have been 1, 292 train crossing accidents and incidents throughout the United States.
-The primary causes of such catastrophic collisions are human error, track defects and equipment failure.
-Much like the trucking industry, railroad companies hire private investigators to quickly assess train crossing accidents and ensure that their railroad company is not held accountable for the devastating and expensive aftermath.
+According to the Federal Railroad Administration, there have been over 1, 292 train-crossing accidents throughout the United States.
+The primary causes of such incidents are human error, track defects, and equipment failure.
+Much like the trucking industry, railroad companies hire private investigators to quickly assess train accidents and ensure that they are not held accountable for the devastating and expensive aftermath.
 Train companies will even go so far as to blame the victim.

 Evidence of railroad company negligence includes: